great-expectations/great_expectations/CONTRIBUTING.md

 * Create a feature branch to start working on your changes.
     * Make sure to check out the *Conventions* sections below to stick with the project conventions.
 * When you’re done with the work:
     * Update your local repository with the most recent code from the main Great Expectations repository, and rebase your branch on top of the latest `develop` branch.
 We prefer small, incremental commits, because it makes the thought process behind changes easier to review.
 [Here's some more info on how to keep your forks up-to-date](https://www.atlassian.com/git/tutorials/git-forks-and-upstreams).
     * Fix any merge conflicts that arise from the rebase.
+    * You may wish to run a linter here; your code will be checked using pycodestyle; using flake8 will allow autofixing.
     * Run the tests -- refer to the section below on *Testing* for details
     * Please add a bullet on your changes to the [changelog](https://github.com/great-expectations/great_expectations/blob/develop/docs/changelog/changelog.rst) under the **Develop** heading.
     * Make sure to add and commit all your changes in this step.